-Absolute Beginners only.
 This module is offered to students with no prior knowledge of Italian.
-Due to the 'accelerated' aspect of the module, evidence of prior linguistic achievement (e.g. a GCSE A* grade in another European language) is essential.
+This module is the equivalent of Italian 1 + Italian 2 combined.
+Due to the 'accelerated' nature of the module, evidence of prior linguistic achievement (e.g. a high GCSE grade or A2 CEFR level in another European language) is essential.

 30 CREDITS, also available for 24 CREDITS.

 One weekly session for 21 weeks, organised as:

 - 1-hour synchronous online session per week.

 - Some independent study will also be set.